-Warning: Please note that incoming TLS connections are currently not authenticated at the TLS level.
-Please use TSIG to authenticate requestors.
+Warning: Please note that incoming TLS connections are not authenticated at the TLS level by default.
+Please use TSIG to authenticate requestors or consider implementing Mutual TLS authentication.

 - blackhole This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
 Queries from these addresses are not responded to.
 The default is none. - no-case-compress This specifies a list of addresses which require responses to use case-insensitive compression.
 This ACL can be used when named needs to work with clients that do not comply with the requirement in RFC 1034 to use case-insensitive name comparisons when checking for matching domain names.